hlkeuda/laskin-projekti/README.md

-This is model repo for training course
+This is model repo for a training course